-- Nurture email subscribers with an automated email series, such as a welcome series if they’ve signed up via a content offer or something other than a purchase
+- Nurture email subscribers with an automated email series, such as a welcome series, if they’ve signed up via a content offer or something other than a purchase

 5. Create an Affiliate Marketing Program

 If you knew someone who could sell products for your business 24/7, what percentage of the sale would you provide?
-Affiliate marketing relies on other businesses, people, and online websites to market and sell your products.
+Affiliate marketing relies on other companies, people, and online websites to market and sell your products.

 How Affiliate Marketing Works

 At the base level, affiliate marketing is when someone else markets and sells your products for you.
 As payment, you offer this affiliate a percentage of the sale or even a flat rate for every sale they make.